How Safe Is Your School's Reopening Plan? Here's What To Look For

 Once new technologies are approved and rapid tests are available, schools should do routine testing, says Dr. Michael Mina, an immunologist and epidemiologist at Harvard T.H.
 Chan School of Public Health.
 "Short of vaccines, daily cheap rapid tests performed at home or at school are a clear avenue to keep cases low and prevent outbreaks from growing," he says.

-6) Sanitizing Surfaces
+6) Sanitizing surfaces

 Look for: Focus on hand hygiene and cleaning high-touch surfaces

-The CDC says the major route of COVID-19 transmission is through droplets that are expelled when we cough, sneeze, or talk.
+The CDC says the major route of COVID-19 transmission is through droplets that are expelled when we cough, sneeze or talk.
 But the virus can live on surfaces for hours and possibly days.

-But rather than worry about constantly cleaning every part of the school, says Zerr, "focus on frequent hand hygiene and wiping down frequently-touched surfaces."
+But rather than worry about constantly cleaning every part of the school, says Zerr, "focus on frequent hand hygiene and wiping down frequently touched surfaces."

-To promote hand hygiene schools could have sanitzer dispensers in classrooms and hallways, says Malani and keep bathrooms are well stocked with paper towels and soap.
-Combe wants to see a dispenser on the school bus as well.
+To promote hand hygiene, schools could have sanitizer dispensers in classrooms and hallways, says Malani, and keep bathrooms well-stocked with paper towels and soap.

-Schools should focus cleaning efforts on high-touch surfaces like door knobs, bathroom doors and sink areas multiple times a day.
+Schools should focus cleaning efforts on high-touch surfaces like doorknobs, bathroom doors and sink areas multiple times a day.
 And some opportunities for touching surfaces could be eliminated.
 "Classroom doors can be left open until class starts so that each student does not need to open the door," Tan says.
-Cleaning desks is less of a worry, Miller says, because students don't touch each other's desks that often.
+Cleaning desks is less of a worry, Miller says, because students don't touch one another's desks that often.

-It's important to thoroughly clean bathrooms which children routinely use, says Hewlett.
+It's important to thoroughly clean bathrooms that children routinely use, says Hewlett.
 These are high-touch areas and can get crowded.
-Miller recommends "bathrooms must have strong exhaust fans," as airflow dilutes virus that may accumulate in the air.
+Miller says, "Bathrooms must have strong exhaust fans," as airflow dilutes virus that may accumulate in the air.

 Open for debate: Disinfectant misters may not be worth it, says school nurse Laurie Combe, because spraying disinfectant willy-nilly might create its own hazards.
 "I don't know that we have enough data that tells us that that is safe," she says.

-7) Air Circulation
+7) Air circulation

 Look for: As much airflow as possible